-The Minster Church of St Andrew in Plymouth UK is staging a second exhibition of the beautiful quilts that were exhibited in September last year.
+The Minster Church of St Andrew in Plymouth UK staged a second exhibition of the beautiful quilts that were exhibited in September 2020.

-There will be many more wonderful displays to see at this event, including floral displays and more beautiful creations from the Plymouth Calligraphy Group.
+There were many more wonderful displays to see at this event, including floral displays and more beautiful creations from the Plymouth Calligraphy Group.

-The exhibition considers the themes of freedom, faith and personal liberty that informed the original journey and address themes of migration both in 1620 and today.
+The exhibition considered the themes of freedom, faith and personal liberty that informed the original journey and address themes of migration both in 1620 and today.

 The Mayflower Baltimore Quilt by Shirley Matthews

 Quilters, flower arrangers, and calligraphers could choose any of the four themes of the Mayflower 400 commemoration for inspiration for their designs.